-Local Government Investment Pools (LGIPs) are the third type of municipal fund security under MSRB Rule D-12, alongside 529 plans and ABLE accounts.
+Local Government Investment Pools (LGIPs) are the third type of municipal fund security recognized by the MSRB, alongside 529 plans and ABLE accounts.
 Unlike those programs, LGIPs serve government entities rather than individual investors.

 What Is an LGIP?